kammitama5/kammitama5.github.io/_posts/2018-11-19-Monday-November-19th.md

   not taken anything about this town seriously for years.
 My friend invited me to a "tech event" today, and I politely told her that I'd prefer to stay home looking at Youtube videos.
 - A lot of the events that claim to be "tech" are either feeding grounds for the many bootcamps that reside here, or are geared towards front-end.
+There is nothing wrong with front-end, nor am I suggesting that, but I am saying that there is a lack of diversity in tech in LA.
   For a while, I was part of a healthy data science group, and I enjoyed that a lot, but many of those persons ended up eventually being recruited away to that very place to which I commute quite frequently.
 And strangely,I can count on my fingers the number of local recruitments I've received.